Hamburjare/hamburjare/README.md

 > **Digital Craftsman (Game Developer / Back-End Developer)**

-I'm a indie game developer / back-end developer with a passion for programming.
+I'm a indie developer with a passion for programming.
 All projects are build from the ground up, from planning and design to implementation and testing all the way to solving real-life problems with code.
 I'm a fast learner, and I'm always looking for new challenges.

 <!-- - 🌍 I'm based in Helsinki, Finland -->
 - 🌍 I'm based in Finland